Semitoric families: Introduction

 \subsection{Motivation}

 Semitoric systems form a special class of integrable systems in dimension four for which one of the integrals generates a global $\S^1$-action.
 They were introduced by V\~u Ng\d{o}c~\cite{VNpoly} following the work of Symington \cite{Sym} and constitute a generalization of four-dimensional toric systems.
-One of the primary differences between toric and semitoric systems is that the latter admit so-called focus-focus singular points that do not appear in toric systems and which introduce monodromy in the natural affine structure of the image of the momentum map, as introduced by Duistermaat~\cite{Dui}.
-Their symplectic classification was obtained by Pelayo and V\~u Ng\d{o}c \cite{PVNinventiones,PVNacta}, and many authors have worked on these systems during the last decade, see for instance \cite{AloDulHoh, AHS, dullin-pelayo, HohPal, HSS, HSS-vertical, LFP, MirPreSol, PelRatVN}; for a nice survey of semitoric systems and additional references see~\cite{VNSepe}.
+More precisely, a semitoric system $(M,\omega,F=(J,H))$ is a Liouville integrable system $(J,H)$ on a four-dimensional symplectic manifold $(M,\omega)$ such that $J$ is proper and is the momentum map for an effective Hamiltonian $\S^1$-action on $(M,\omega)$, and the momentum map $F$ only possesses mild singularities (all non-degenerate and not of hyperbolic type).
+One of the primary differences between toric and semitoric systems is that the latter admit so-called focus-focus singular points that do not appear in toric systems and which introduce monodromy in the natural affine structure of the image of the momentum map, as introduced by Duistermaat~\cite{Dui} and studied by many authors since.
+The symplectic classification of semitoric systems with generic critical fibers was obtained by Pelayo and V\~u Ng\d{o}c \cite{PVNinventiones,PVNacta}, and these systems have generated a lot of interest during the last decade, see for instance \cite{HSS, dullin-pelayo, HohPal, HSS-vertical, LFP, AloDulHoh, AHS, MirPreSol, HohMeu, AloHoh21}; for recent nice surveys of semitoric systems and additional references see~\cite{VNSepe,AloHoh19}.

-For toric systems, the image of the momentum map is a convex polytope \cite{Ati, GuiSte}.
-A celebrated theorem of Delzant \cite{Del} states that this polytope determines the toric system up to equivariant symplectomorphism, and that any Delzant (i.e. rational, smooth, and convex) polytope is the image of the momentum map of some toric system.
+For compact toric systems, the image of the momentum map is a convex polytope \cite{Ati, GuiSte}.
+A celebrated theorem of Delzant \cite{Del} states that this polytope determines the toric system up to equivariant symplectomorphism, and that any Delzant (i.e.~rational, smooth, and convex) polytope is the image of the momentum map of some toric system.
 A remarkable feature of \cite{Del} is that it also provides an explicit procedure to construct the toric system associated with a given Delzant polytope via symplectic reduction of $\C^d$ by the action of a torus, where $d$ and the action are straightforward to determine given the polytope.
 The construction of a semitoric system from its five symplectic invariants in \cite{PVNacta}, however, is much more complicated and involves the delicate operation of symplectically gluing different local (or semi-local) normal forms; of course, this extra difficulty reflects the richer nature of these invariants and indeed the additional complexity inherent in semitoric systems.